johndavid400/express/README.md

 ## Usage

-There are 4 data models:
+There are 5 data models:

-#### Channel, Entry, Setting, and Attachment
+#### Site, Channel, Entry, Setting, and Attachment

+Sites have many channels and are used to organize channels.

-Channels have many entries and are used to organize content.
+Channels have many entries and are used to organize content and build dynamic form fields for entries.

 Entries are the content records and belong to a channel.